arschles/go-in-5-minutes/episode15/README.md

 Go in 5 Minutes, episode 15.

-This screencast overviews the "Intenet Cafe" problem on [Trivial Concurrency Exercises for the Confused Newbie Gopher](http://whipperstacker.com/2015/10/05/3-trivial-concurrency-exercises-for-the-confused-newbie-gopher/), and provides a solution.
+This screencast overviews the "Internet Cafe" problem on [Trivial Concurrency Exercises for the Confused Newbie Gopher](http://whipperstacker.com/2015/10/05/3-trivial-concurrency-exercises-for-the-confused-newbie-gopher/), and provides a solution.

 We're finishing up the concurrency series - see https://github.com/arschles/go-in-5-minutes/issues/14 for what we've covered.